Lutheran Church of China: First Lutheran missions (1847–1890)

 The Berlin Missionary Society sent its first missionary to China in 1851 and initially confined its work to the Hakka speaking people in Guangdong province.
-It eventually extended its work to the Mandarin-speaking people in Jiangxi province and Shandong province.
+It eventually extended its work to the Mandarin-speaking people in Jiangxi and Shandong provinces.
 The church they founded was eventually called the Yuegan Church (越贛會).

 Other Lutheran missions (1890–1907)

 Between 1890 and 1907, a number of American and Scandinavian Lutheran mission societies established a presence in China.
 The notable ones include: